 Typical nonsurgical treatments for osteoarthritis include medication, physical therapy, and viscosupplementation injections for knee arthritis.
 Many people eventually need joint replacement surgery once the cartilage is completely gone and the bones are rubbing together.
 While hip and knee replacement surgery are the most common procedures, almost any joint in the body can be replaced.

-If you are suffering from arthritis or bursitis, talk to Spectrum Orthopaedics in North Canton, Ohio.
+If you are suffering from arthritis or bursitis, talk to OrthoUnited in the Canton, Ohio area.
 We are experts in pain control and have a long history of success with patients of all ages.
 We can work with you to develop a personalized treatment plan.